-September 14, 9:00 am - 4:00 pmFree
+September 14, 8:30 am - 4:00 pmFree

 Join us for our third annual technology event, Techstravaganza.
 This event brings together CIOs, Directors, and other key IT decision makers to learn more about prominent industry topics.
-Stay tuned for agenda and speaker updates!
-Techstravaganza provides several informational sessions on pressing issues in the IT industry, such as cybersecurity or new technologies.
-Here’s what previous attendees have to say about this event:

-9:00 AM – 9:30 AM Welcome Announcements
+8:45 AM – 9:00 AM Welcome Announcements

-Mark Cavaliero, CEO, Carolinas IT
+Presented by: Mark Cavaliero, CEO, Carolinas IT

-9:30 AM – 10:10 AM Keynote presentation: Preventing Cyber Security Attacks – a CIO’s Perspective
+9:00 AM – 9:30 AM Keynote presentation: Preventing Cyber Security Attacks – a CIO’s Perspective

-Presented by Jerry Fralick, Chief Security Officer, Lenovo
+Presented by: Jerry Fralick, Chief Security Officer, Lenovo

 Cybersecurity has become one of the most critical issues facing society today, with wide-ranging ramifications for national, corporate and individual safety and well-being.
-Our keynote presentation will focus on best practices attendees can implement

 Sponsored by Lenovo

-10:10 AM – 10:30 AM Break; Exhibit area open
+9:30 AM – 9:50 AM Break; Exhibit area open

-11:50 PM – 12:40 PM Lunch and networking
+12:10 PM – 1:00 PM Lunch and networking; Exhibit area open

 Sponsored by AppRiver

-1:20 PM – 2:40 PM Roundtable discussions
+2:20 PM – 3:40 PM Roundtable discussions

 This is your chance to discuss IT strategies and challenges with your colleagues.
 Each roundtable has a different topic of discussion.
 Tables will rotate every 20 minutes.

-3:30 PM – 4:00 PM Recap of event/closing remarks; door prizes awarded
+3:40 PM – 3:55 PM Recap of event/closing remarks; door prizes awarded

 Gerald (Jerry) Fralick has more than 40 years of experience in the information technology field and public sector management and operations.
 As Lenovo’s Chief Security Officer (CSO) for the Research & Technology Group, and a member of the Product Security Office, Mr. Fralick has a multi-faceted role actively engaging with Federal/State agencies and commercial companies to further understand their IT security and procurement requirements.
 As CSO, Mr. Fralick works closely with Lenovo development and product engineers throughout the development life cycle of software and products.
 He provides assistance and oversight ensuring that appropriate product development security controls are met in accordance with new US Federal Government regulations and that all Lenovo products meet the security control requirements for all low, moderate and high-risk information systems.